potato-c137/dwmConfig/README.md

 i use the dwmbar ( the one dwm came with )

-it is in `dwmConfig/Scripts/usr/` , make sure to move everything in Scripts/usr folder to `/usr/bin/` execpt the installers
+it is `dwmConfig/Scripts/usr/dwmbar.sh` , make sure to move everything in Scripts/usr folder to `/usr/bin/` execpt the installers

 the autostart script calls it so it needs to be in path